Sober Relaunch: 10 Top Colleges for Recovery—And Adventure | All Sober

 Recovery residences, specialized counselors, sub-free tailgates and … sober study abroad?!
-During Collegiate Recovery Week, we're highlighting some universities that are showing the way
+The sober college experience today is better than ever.
+These universities are showing the way

 College is tough for people in recovery, and not just for the obvious reasons.
 Sure, the "college experience" of pinballing from keggers to hangovers to all-nighters is alive, but it has never been universal.
 More troubling is the woeful lack of mental health resources at many universities, including big names with deep pockets, where stress, distress, substance misuse, trauma and mental illness have long been realities.
 But on some campuses today, real change is happening.